MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

 ### Question: What are some advantages of using source control from the beginning of a project?

-Answer: First of all, using source control from the start, especially if you also use a remote repository, provides a regular offsite backup of your project.
+Answer: Source control from the start, especially if you also use a remote repository, provides a regular offsite backup of your project.
 Unlike maintaining a project just on a local file system, source control also provides a complete change history and the easy ability to revert a single file or the whole project to a previous state.
 That change history helps determine the cause of regressions (test failures).
-Furthermore, source control is essential if multiple people are working on a project, as it manages overwrites and provides conflict resolution.
+Source control is essential if multiple people are working on a project, because it manages overwrites and provides conflict resolution.

 Finally, source control, which is fundamentally a form of automation, sets you up well for automating builds, testing, and release management.
-It's really the first step in using DevOps for a project, and because the barriers to entry are so low, there's really no reason to not use source control from the beginning.
+It's the first step in using DevOps for a project.
+Because the barriers to entry are so low, there's really no reason to not use source control from the beginning.

 For further discussion on source control as automation, see [The Source of Truth: The Role of Repositories in DevOps](/archive/msdn-magazine/2016/september/mobile-devops-the-source-of-truth-the-role-of-repositories-in-devops), an article in MSDN Magazine written for mobile apps that applies also to web apps.